 It is the responsibility of the local governing board and Headteacher of each school to ensure that their school/service and its staff adhere to this CAST Pupil Welfare Policy.
-In implementing the policy the Local Governing Board, Headteacher and Trust staff must take account of any advice given to them by the CEO, Director of Education, Deputy Director of Education and/or Board of Directors.
+In implementing the policy the Local Governing Board, Headteacher and Trust staff must take account of any advice given to them by the CEO, Director of Education, and/or Board of Directors.